 Off-Grid or Local?

 If you’re interested in off-the-grid, secluded camping, then a larger water tank would likely be ideal.
-Larger water tanks, however, are heavier and bigger than their smaller-sized counterparts and often require a larger mounting area.
+Larger water tanks, however, are heavier and bigger than their smaller-sized counterparts and often require a larger mounting area, important considerations for weight distribution and installation.
 Campers who enjoy frequenting parks featuring water hookups are usually okay with a smaller tank because it’s easier for them to refill with an easily accessible water source nearby.

 Number of People?